rikard-sics/cypress-groupcomm/README.md

     - OscoreAsServer: ACE Authorization Server
     - OscoreRsServer: Group Manager (ACE Resource Server)
     - OscoreAsRsClient: Group OSCORE Server/Client which will join the group(s)
+    - OscoreAdminClient: Administrator Client which will create and configure group(s)
     - Adversary: Adversary for testing attacks against the group(s)

       **See separate README under *group-applications/* for more detailed information**